 Course Requirements Checklist

 The student will write an 800–1,000-word paper that demonstrates his or her assimilation and integration of key course concepts.
 The student will write the paper on his or her chosen topics and must discuss the implications of the theological topics through an examination of that narrative of Scripture.
 The paper must incorporate at least 2 biblical and 2 theological references.
 See "Course Policies" for the formatting expectations for assignments in this course.
-This assignment aligns with MLO’s A-D and the following FSLOs: Christianity and Contexts 2-4, Communication and Information Literacy 1-5, Critical Thinking 1, 2.
+(MLOs: A, B, C, D).
+This assignment aligns with the following FSLOs: Christianity and Contexts 2, 3, and 4, Communication and Information Literacy 1-5, Critical Thinking 1, 2.

 The student will write a paper on the topic of applying course concepts to practical, everyday life.
 The paper must be 350–500 words.
 See "Course Policies" for the formatting expectations for assignments in this course.
-This assignment aligns with MLO’s A-D and the following FSLOs: Christianity and Contexts 3 and 4, Communication and Information Literacy 2, Critical Thinking 1-3, Civic and Global Engagement 3.
+(MLOs: A, B, C, D).
+This assignment aligns with the following FSLOs: Christianity and Contexts 3 and 4, Communication and Information Literacy 2, Critical Thinking 1-3, Civic and Global Engagement 3.

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned module: week.
 Each quiz will be open-book/open-notes, contain 20 multiple-choice and true/false questions, and have a 60-minute time limit.
-This assignment aligns with MLO’s A-D and the following FSLOs: Christianity and Contexts 2, Communication and Information Literacy 1, 3, and Critical Thinking 1.
+(MLOs: A, B, C, D).
+This assignment aligns with the following FSLOs: Christianity and Contexts 2, Communication and Information Literacy 1, 3, and Critical Thinking 1.

 Extra Credit – General Education Assessment Test